squidserv/CultistRole/README.md

 ttt_cultist_convert_jester      0                   // Whether Jesters can join the cult or not ttt_cultist_damage_bonus        0                   // Damage bonus that the pledges have when they are converted (e.g. 0.5 = 50% more damage)
 ttt_cultist_damage_reduction    0                   // Damage reduction that the pledges take when they are converted (e.g. 0.5 = 50% less damage)
-ttt_cultist_jester_like         0                   // Can the leader do damage or just the minions? ttt_cultist_shrine_name         "The Almighty One"  // The default name of the cult
+ttt_cultist_jester_like         0                   // Can the leader do damage or just the minions?
+This does not apply if there are only 2 players left as of CR 1.3.1 ttt_cultist_shrine_name         "The Almighty One"  // The default name of the cult

 ```